Protect your home from property fraud

 Public Guide 17 - How to safeguard against property fraud provides more information on the methods of protection available for home-owners.

 - Contact a solicitor or a Citizens Advice Bureau and Action Fraud.

 - Get professional advice if you are not sure what to do.

 - Contact our property fraud line on 0300 006 7030 (Monday to Friday, 8.30am to 5pm).

 What is Land Registry doing to reduce the risk of property fraud?

 As part of our anti-fraud strategy, we have put measures in place to reduce the risk of property fraud.
 These measures are kept confidential to ensure security and are continuously reviewed.

 We have a dedicated fraud team and work closely with the police and other agencies to reduce the risk of property fraud.
-Between September 2009 and April 2013 we have stopped 136 fraudulent applications on properties worth an estimated £60 million.
+Between September 2009 and January 2014 we stopped 145 fraudulent applications on properties worth over £62 million.